paul1893/SwiftCleaner/README.md

 ## Flags

 - `--skip-build` use this flag to skip build.
 Only use this flag if you are sure to have cache in your DerivedData folder.
+- `--only-import` use this flag to only delete unused import accross your files.
 - `--verbose` use this flag to print additional information when running SwiftCleaner.

 # Supported